How to Find the Leading Coefficient of a Polynomial: A full breakdown

 3. Polynomials with Multiple Variables

 Finding the leading coefficient becomes slightly more complex when dealing with polynomials containing multiple variables.
 In this case, you need to determine the term with the highest total degree.
-The total degree of a term is the sum of the exponents of all variables in that term.
+Practically speaking, the total degree of a term is the sum of the exponents of all variables in that term.
 The leading coefficient is then the coefficient of this term.

 Example 5: